Coronavirus: One further death and 437 new cases confirmed in the State

 Government sources are hopeful that the National Immunisation Advisory Committee will allow a broader use of the Johnson & Johnson vaccine than is currently the case for the AstraZeneca shot.
 Photograph: Giuseppe Lami/EPA

+People should be cautious, but also catiously optimistic, about the battle against Covid-19, according to chief medical officer Dr Tony Holohan.

+The vaccination programme is the key to exiting the pandemic “in the coming months,” he said.

-One further death of a Covid-19 patient has been reported by the National Public Health Emergency Team (Nphet).
+One further death of a Covid-19 patient has been reported by the National Public Health Emergency Team.
 This brings to 4,874 the total number of deaths in the pandemic.

 Nphet also reported 437 confirmed cases of the disease, bringing to 247,069 the total number of cases in the Republic.